cloudmesh/classes/_sources/i524/technologies.rst.txt

   important once while limiting it to three if you can.
 Avoid plagearism and use proper quotations or better rewrite the text.

-  You must look at :ref:`techlist-tips` to sucessfully complete the homework
+  You must look at :doc:`technologies-hw` to sucessfully complete the homework

   A video about this hoemwork is posted at https://www.youtube.com/watch?v=roi7vezNmfo showing how to